Agile-Software-Engineering-25/team-13-frontend-exagrad-student-service/README.md

+# Exagrad Student Service - Frontend

-This is a template project.
-Fork it and customize it to your needs.
+This is the frontend application for the Exagrad Student Service.
+It serves as a comprehensive template that you can fork and customize according to your specific requirements.

-This project contains example use cases for all technologies listed below.
-(It is not pretty but that is not the point)
+This project demonstrates practical implementations and example use cases for all the technologies and tools listed below.

 # Setup